oipwg/autominer-api/README.md

 # Autominer API
 Automatically rent miners based on the current cost to mine the currency.
+You should run the frontend and only make calls from an SSL connection if including the API key.
+If you do not use an SSL secure connection you will be risking exposing your API keys to anybody who might be sniffing your traffic.

 ## API Endpoints:
 `/info`: Responds with JSON that includes the following data: